Dave Caputi

 David C. Caputi (born c.
 1958) is an American college football coach.
 He is the offensive line coach for Middlebury College, a position he has held since 2023 after being the offensive coordinator from 2015 to 2022.
-He was the head football coach for Bowdoin College from 1999 to 2014.
+He was the head football coach for Bowdoin College from 1999 to 2014, tallying a 35–93 record.
 He also coached for Fitchburg High School, Amherst, Tufts, and Williams.
 He played college football for Middlebury as a quarterback.